Gourab-Ghosh/timecat-rs/README.md

 ## NNUE Support
 Timecat currently utilizes the Stockfish NNUE for evaluation (only `HalfKP` supported).
 Plans are in place to transition to a custom-trained NNUE in the future.

+## Engine Strength
+Although it hasn't been thoroughly tested yet, but my chess engine is capable of defeating [chess.com's max bot](https://www.chess.com/play/computer/Komodo25), which has an Elo rating of 3200.

 ## Installation

 ### Installing as a Binary